Two types of things in a standard Tiki installation must be saved for a backup of your specific site:

 Make sure to also backup your files that are outside the web directory (if you set up your Tiki this way)

 Backup the filesIf you configured the file gallery (or any feature) to store files elsewhere than where Tiki is installed (ex: outside the web directory), you need copy these files too. (see tiki-admin_system.php)

 Backup the databaseYour web host will usually provide a tool to backup your database.
 Here are various options.

 A. Backing up through Web interface (Adminer)Adminer (formerly phpMinAdmin) is a full-featured MySQL management tool written in PHP.
-Conversely to phpMyAdmin, it consist of a single file ready to deploy to the target server.
+Conversely to phpMyAdmin, it consists of a single file ready to deploy to the target server.